Trans fatty acids: definition, structure, sources, health effects

 On 2003 FDA ruled that food labels, for conventional foods and supplements, show their content beginning January 1, 2006.
 Notably, this ruling was the first substantive change to food labeling since the requirement for per-serving food labels information was added in 1990.

-On 2006 American Heart Association recommended to limit their intake to 1% of daily calorie consumption, and suggested food manufacturers and restaurants switch to other fats.
+The American Heart Association, on 2006, recommended to limit their intake to 1% of daily calorie consumption, and suggested food manufacturers and restaurants switch to other fats.

 On 2006 New York City Board of Health announced trans fat ban in its 40,000 restaurants within July 1, 2008, followed by the state of California in 2010-2011.